sinclairzx81/typebox/readme.md

 ### Reference Types

 Types can be referenced with the `Type.Ref(...)` function.
-To reference a type, the target type must specify a `$id` as an option.
+To reference a type, the target type must specify an `$id`.

 ```typescript
 const T = Type.String({ $id: 'T' })          // const T = {